 Merrimack College is a wonderful decision for students pursuing a Criminal Justice & Corrections degree.
 Merrimack College criminal justice & corrections graduates make 12.4% more than the standard criminal justice graduate.
 Situated in North Andover, Massachusetts, Merrimack provides a dependable, suburban experience for students.

 Many Merrimack first-year students receive scholarships.
 Don't worry about affording Merrimack College; 93.0% of their undergraduates obtain some form of financial aid.
 For additional information, check out the college scorecard.

 It's difficult to beat Western New England University if you want to pursue Criminal Justice & Corrections as a major.
 Springfield, Massachusetts is an excellent setting for young people who get pleasure from the fast-paced urban lifestyle.

 For graduates who want to keep going following their undergraduate degree, this school has graduate programs available.
-This school has a high retention rate, with 78.0% of freshmen coming back the next year.
+This school is well-known for its support of military personnel and is the 897 best in the United States for veterans.
 Find every one of Western New England University's rankings to learn more about the college.